JPT96/MS-Project-one-JPT/README.md

  ## Deployment
  ### publishing
  1. Go to the GitHub website and log in.
  2. On the left-hand side, you'll see all your repositories, select the appropriate one.
 (Repository used for this project).
  3. Under the name of your chosen Repository you will see a ribbon of selections, click on 'Settings' located on the right hand side.
  4. Scroll down till you see 'GitHub Pages' heading.
  5. Under the 'Source' click on the dropdown and select 'master branch'
  6. The page will reload and you'll see the link of your published page displayed under 'GitHub' pages.
  7. It takes a few minutes for the site to be published, wait until the background of your link changes to a green color before trying to open it.

- ### forking
- if you would like to fork the project and give it a try without effecting it this is the method to do so.
-1. Go to the GitHub website and log in.
-2. Locate the Repository used for this project.
-3. On the right-hand side of the Repository name, you'll see the 'Fork' button.
-It's located next to the 'Star' and 'Watch' buttons.
-4. This will create a copy in your personal repository.
-5. Once you're finished making changes you can locate the 'New Pull Request' button just above the file listing in the original repository.